Why we have a teacher shortage

 Thanks, T. I admit I was shocked, so I fact-checked you.
 Your data is spot on.
 In 1975, when a starting teacher made $10,000, the median job in the U.S. paid just $6,000.
 Teachers were well-paid, respected professionals.

-Until recently, the starting teacher pay in Florida was $37,000 compared to the median wage in America of $44,000 in 2021.
-Teachers went from being paid 67% more than the average person in 1975 to being paid 16% less than the average person in 2020.
+Until recently, the starting teacher pay in Florida was $37,00 compared to the median wage in America of $44,000 in 2021.
+Teachers went from being paid 67 percent more than the average person in 1975 to being paid 16 percent less than the average person in 2020.

 The state legislature tried to remedy the problem by raising the starting salary for teachers in Florida to $47,000.
 That still leaves teachers dramatically behind where they were in 1975.